 MacBook Pro?
 Well, I have one.
 I use it to do a lot of things--watch movies, create documents, edit videos and images, and even surf the web.
 I multitask all the time and have more than one screen on me when using my MacBook Pro.

 But the thing is it seems like my Mac is slowing down.
+The reasons can be that the disk space is full due to the duplicate files and photos or the RAM issue.
 They told me to upgrade my RAM.
 So, how much RAM do I really need?

 ~MacBook Pro User